canada-ca/tracker/README.md

 pip install -r requirements.txt
 ```

-* If developing tracker, you will also need the development requirements
+* If developing tracker, you will also need the development requirements:

 ```bash
 pip install .[development]
 ```

 #### Install domain-scan and dependencies

-Download and set up `domain-scan` [from GitHub](https://github.com/cds-snc/domain-scan) as per it's setup instructions.
+Download and set up `domain-scan` [from GitHub](https://github.com/cds-snc/domain-scan) as per its setup instructions.

 `domain-scan` in turn requires [`pshtt`](https://github.com/dhs-ncats/pshtt) and [`sslyze`](https://github.com/nabla-c0d3/sslyze).
 These can be installed directly via `pip`.